-- 1.9.1. supporting any activity included in the Restricted Sectors referred to under 1.2. and 1.8. (inclusive) of this Article; - 1.9.2. internet gambling and online casinos; - 1.9.3. pornography, - 1.9.4. are intended to enable to illegally: - 1.9.5. enter into electronic data networks; or - 1.9.6. download electronic data. - 1.10.
-Life Science Sector Restrictions: When providing support to the financing of the research, development, or technical applications relating to: - 1.10.1. human cloning for research or therapeutic purposes; and - 1.10.2. genetically Modified Organisms ("GMOs"). - 1.11.
-Nuclear power plants (apart from measures that reduce environmental hazards of existing assets) and mines with uranium as an essential source of extraction: - 1.12.
-Prospection, exploration and mining of coal; land-based means of transport and related infrastructure essentially used for coal; power plants, heating stations and cogeneration facilities essentially fired with coal, as well as associated stub lines7 - 1.13.
-Non-conventional prospection, exploration and extraction of oil from bituminous shale, tar sands or oil sands; - 1.14.
-Purchase of logging equipment for use in tropical natural forests or high natural value forests in all regions; and activities that clear-cutting and/or degradation of tropical natural forests or high nature value forest; - 1.15.
-New palm oil plantations.
+- 1.11.5. download electronic data. - 1.12.
+Life Science Sector Restrictions: When providing support to the financing of the research, development, or technical applications relating to: - 1.12.1. human cloning for research or therapeutic purposes; and - 1.12.2.
+Genetically Modified Organisms ("GMOs"). - 1.13.
+Nuclear power plants (apart from measures that reduce environmental hazards of existing assets) and mines with uranium as an essential source of extraction; - 1.14.
+Quarries; - 1.15.
+Prospection, exploration and mining of coal; land-based means of transport and related infrastructure essentially used for coal; power plants, heating stations and cogeneration facilities essentially fired with coal, as well as associated stub lines - 1.16.
+Non-conventional prospection, exploration and extraction of oil from bituminous shale, tar sands or oil sands; - 1.17.
+Purchase of logging equipment for use in tropical natural forests or high natural value forests in all regions; and activities that clear-cutting and/or degradation of tropical natural forests or high nature value forest; - 1.18.
+New palm oil plantations. - 1.19.
+In the event that any of form a substantial part of a project's primary financed business activities: - 1.19.1.
+Production and trade of alcoholic beverages (excluding beer and wine); - 1.19.2.
+Production and trade of tobacco; - 1.20.
+Carbon intensive sectors allowed under the NACE codes defined in Annex I of this Policy.

-Article 11 Environmental Screening Categories
+Article 10 Environmental Screening Categories

-- 1. Depending on the type, location, sensitivity, and scale of the project and the nature and magnitude of its potential environmental and social impacts, the final investment of MSMEs can be classified into one of three categories: A, B and C. Loans for activities that fall into the Category A will not be guaranteed by KCGF, since those might likely have highly significant, diverse, and/or long-term adverse impacts on human health and natural environment.
-Whereas loans for activities that fall into categories B and C, will be guaranteed by KCFG in accordance with this policy and its internal legal regulations: - 1.1.
-Category B: Activities that fall into this category are those projects that their potential adverse environmental impacts on humans or the environment are less adverse than those of Category A projects.
-Typically, the potential impact and risks of category B activities are limited to local areas, are in most cases reversible and are easier to mitigate through appropriate measures.
-Category B includes projects such as upgrades, civil works, construction, as well as reconstruction, rehabilitation or
+- Depending on the type, location, sensitivity, and scale of the project and the nature and magnitude of its potential environmental and social impacts, the final investment of MSMEs can be classified into one of three categories: A, B and C. Loans for activities that fall into the Category A will not be guaranteed by KCGF, since those might likely have highly significant, diverse, and/or long-term adverse impacts on human health and the natural environment.
+Loans for activities that fall into categories B and C, will be guaranteed by KCFG in accordance with this policy and its internal legal regulations: - 1.1.
+Category B: Activities that fall into this category are those projects that their potential adverse environmental impacts on humans or the environment are less adverse than

-7 Investments in power transmission grids with significant coal-based power feed-in will only be pursued in countries and regions with an ambitious national climate protection policy or strategy (NDC), or where the investments are targeted at reducing the share of coal-based power in the relevant grid.
-In developing countries, heating stations and cogeneration facilities (CHP) essentially fired with coal can be co-financed in individual cases based on a rigid assessment, if there is a particularly high sustainability contribution, major environmental hazards are reduced, and if there demonstrably is no more climate-friendly alternative.
+&lt;sup>5 Investments in power transmission grids with significant coal-based power feed-in will only be pursued in countries and regions with an ambitious national climate protection policy or strategy (NDC), or where the investments are targeted at reducing the share of coal-based power in the relevant grid.